redox-os/website/content/news/this-month-251130.md

 ## Build System Submodule Removal

-Jeremy Soller moved the submodules to the build system repository to allow faster development and testing, who didn't updated the build system yet should backup your changes and run the `make distclean pull container_clean all` command or download a new build system copy and build from scratch.
+Jeremy Soller merged the submodules into the build system repository to allow faster development and testing, who didn't updated the build system yet should backup your changes and run the `make distclean pull container_clean all` command or download a new build system copy and build from scratch.

 ## More GitLab Protection